Features For Institutions Pricing Blog Support Log In

 Band directors don't think in alphabetical order.
 They think in concert programs, ensemble assignments, and seasonal needs.
 Build collections that reflect this:

 The same piece can live in multiple collections.
 Holst's First Suite in E-flat belongs in "Wind Ensemble," "Grade 4," "Contest/Festival," and "Original Works" simultaneously.
-A digital library handles this naturally — no need to pick just one folder.
+A digital library handles this naturally, with no need to pick just one folder.

-Part tracking is the single biggest pain point for band directors.
+Part tracking is where a system pays off most for band directors.
 A concert band piece might have 25 different parts distributed to 60 students.
-Without a system, collecting those parts after the concert is a guessing game.
+With a checkout system, collecting those parts after the concert is quick and certain.

 An effective checkout system for a band program should:

-- Record which parts went to which students — "Alto Sax 1 part → Maria, stand 2"
+1. Record which parts went to which students: "Alto Sax 1 part → Maria, stand 2"

-- Set due dates tied to concert dates — parts are due the rehearsal after the performance
+2. Set due dates tied to concert dates: parts are due the rehearsal after the performance

-- Track returns and flag missing parts — after collection, you should know immediately what's still out
+3. Track returns: after collection, you should know immediately what's still out

-- Keep a history — if a part goes missing, you can see who had it last
+4. Keep a history: for any part, you can see who had it last

 Some directors use student section leaders to manage distribution and collection within their sections.
 Give those students contributor-level access so they can check parts in and out without being able to modify the catalog itself.